cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 <mark>[Slide 0 - Prelim]</mark>

 <mark>[Slide 1]</mark>:
 Thankyou.
 It is no surprise that western populations are getting older.
 In New Zealand 585,000 people are over the age of 65.
 This figure is still growing.
 By 2031 21% of all New Zealanders will be over 65.
 The leading cause of Death for those over 65 are fall-related incidents.
-30% of sensiors will have at least one fall each year.
+30% of seniors will have at least one fall each year.
 That's at least 193,000 falls each year!
 Falls are a massive cost on health care systems across the world.

 <mark>[Slide 2]</mark> Of those falls, 50% of all seniors need someone else's help.
 By responding within one hour, 90% of all seniors that have a fall will recover and continue to live independently.
 However 30% of all seniors that fall are on the floor for over an hour.